sauraen/BuskMagic/README.md

 # Project Status

-BuskMagic is in early alpha!
-It has been successfully used by the author at one nontrivial public show (MAGWest 2019), with no showstopping issues arising over 15+ hours of live use.
+BuskMagic is in alpha!
+It has been successfully used by the author at several public shows, with no showstopping issues arising over 100+ hours of live use.
 However, there are still important features missing, and much more testing is needed to find additional bugs.
 (This is where you come in!)
 I recommend you evaluate the program's capabilities and stability for your own needs before using it in a live setting--remember, there is no warranty, meaning I do not guarantee that it will not crash during your show!

 # Overview